carldgosselin/virtual_reality/Project-5-VR-Gallery/README.md

 ## Install

-Move the "VRMuseum.apk" file to your favorite Android device and enjoy the experience.
+Move the "VRGallery.apk" file to your favorite Android device and enjoy the experience.

 ## Screenshot